Floodlight

+Floodlights may also be used to add effects to buildings at night, called architectural illumination.

 Types

-The most common type of floodlight is the metal-halide lamp, which emits a bright white light (typically 75–100 lumens/Watt).
+The most common type of floodlight was the metal-halide lamp, which emits a bright white light (typically 75–100 lumens/Watt).
 Sodium-vapor lamps are also commonly used for sporting events, as they have a very high lumen to watt ratio (typically 80–140 lumens/Watt), making them a cost-effective choice when certain lux levels must be provided.
+These have been replaced by LED floodlights.

 LED floodlights are bright enough to be used for illumination purposes on large sport fields.
 The main advantages of LEDs in this application are their lower power consumption, longer life, and instant start-up (the lack of a "warm-up" period reduces game delays after power outages).
 They have replaced many metal halide floodlights.
 Halogen and electrodeless induction floodlights also exist.

 The first LED lit sports field in the United Kingdom was switched on at Taunton Vale Sports Club on 6 September 2014.